 Risk Description Mitigating Actions and Controls Market Risk Market risk is the risk of loss or other adverse impact on the Group arising from movements in markets (e.g. exchange rates, inflation rate and interest rates).
 Investment policy and derivatives and hedging policy requiring mitigation of currency, interest rate and inflation risk to within Board approved asset-liability management limits.
-Regular monitoring of exposures relative to market risk limits, supplemented by stress and scenario testing.
-Risk is measured using standard metrics such as "DV01", the sensitivity of asset and liability values to changes in market variables.
+Regular monitoring of exposures relative to market risk limits.
+Risk is measured using standard metrics such as "DV01" the sensitivity of asset and liability values to smal changes in market variables, and stress and scenario testing to assess the impact of higher levels of stress.
 Insurance Risk Insurance risk is the risk of loss or other adverse impact on the Group arising from unexpected fluctuations in the timing, frequency or severity of insured events, or timing and amount of claim settlements and expenses.
 Regular monitoring of actual versus expected claims and expenses.
 Regular review of actuarial assumptions.
 Management of persistency through high quality customer service.
 Selective use of reinsurance.
 Risk is measured principally through sensitivity tests to key assumptions, and stress and scenario testing.